tommy1900/Path-Planning-Frenet-Frame-Optimal-Trajectory-Generation-JMT/README.md

 # Introduction
 This is a revisit for the path planning project of the Self-Driving Car Engineer Nanodegree Program.
-I don't see much students actually utilizing the JMT approach for this project, mainly because the inaccurate conversion between Cartesian and Frenet, which causes a lot bad waypoints/map offets and inconsistency of trajectory generations.
-After fixing the getXY function with spline tools, the JMT algorithm works much better but there is still space to improve (like make the general map data resolution finer, currently it has sample points about 30 meters away from each other.
+I don't see much students actually utilizing the JMT approach for this project, mainly because of the inaccurate conversion between Cartesian and Frenet, which causes a lot bad waypoints/map offets and inconsistency of trajectory generations.
+After fixing the getXY function with spline tools, the JMT algorithm works much better, but there is still space to improve (like make the general map data resolution finer.
+Currently it has sample points about 30 meters away from each other.
 Shown below)
 ```cpp
 784.6001 1135.571 0 -0.02359831 -0.9997216
 815.2679 1134.93 30.6744785308838 -0.01099479 -0.9999396
 844.6398 1134.911 60.0463714599609 -0.002048373 -0.9999979
 ```
 Since I'm not doing the project to pass the course, I won't worry about the conversion error/spikes too much.
-I'm just trying to realize the optimal trajectory generation [this paper](http://video.udacity-data.com.s3.amazonaws.com/topher/2017/July/595fd482_werling-optimal-trajectory-generation-for-dynamic-street-scenarios-in-a-frenet-frame/werling-optimal-trajectory-generation-for-dynamic-street-scenarios-in-a-frenet-frame.pdf), to make the vehicle able to performe good trajectory decision with out the help of behavioral layer.
-With just the help of 5th and 6th order degree polynominal.
+I'm just trying to realize the optimal trajectory generation [this paper](http://video.udacity-data.com.s3.amazonaws.com/topher/2017/July/595fd482_werling-optimal-trajectory-generation-for-dynamic-street-scenarios-in-a-frenet-frame/werling-optimal-trajectory-generation-for-dynamic-street-scenarios-in-a-frenet-frame.pdf), to make the vehicle able to perform good trajectory decision without the help of the behavioral layer.
+With just the help of 5th and 6th order degree polynomials.

 # Optimal Trajectory Generation Steps

 ## Bellman’s Principle of Optimality
-The reason why we use this method is because the we want an "optimal solution" for the incoming traffice scenario.
-But insdeat of we makeing the dicision follow some behavior planner(FSM approach), we relay on the theoretical best results of a certain cost function.
-In other words, we generate all possible trajectories within a selected maneuver duration, and pick the best feasible trajectory over time.
+The reason why we use this method is that we want an "optimal solution" for the incoming traffic scenario.
+But instead of making the decision follow some behavior planner(FSM approach), we rely on the theoretical best results of a specific cost function.
+In other words, we generate all possible trajectories within a selected maneuver duration and pick the best feasible trajectory over time.
 Once the optimal solution is founded, the entire path planning shaw maintain optimal (based on the Bellman’s Principle of Optimality).
 To ensure the consistency of the solution, a reasonable replan frequency has to be selected.
 I picked about 400ms for the step size of each new iteration, which is sufficient enough to generate 3~6 success trajectory.
-If the replan frequency is too low, that the car maneuver longer than the optimal solution covered time span, may result in overshoot or instablility.
+If the replan frequency is too low, that the car maneuver longer than the optimal solution covered time span, may result in overshoot or instability.
 More details about this part can be found in the paper.

 ## The Starting States and End States
-To form a quintic/quartic polynomial, we need the initial state's position, velocity and acceleration (part of the boundary conditions to solve for the trajectory coeffcients).
+To form a quintic/quartic polynomial, we need the initial state's position, velocity, and acceleration (part of the boundary conditions to solve for the trajectory coefficients).
 For the very first trajectory, I just used ego car's current position, velocity = 0 and acceleration = 0 for both longitudinal and lateral starting states.
-For end states, there will be no lateral movements(just for the sake of initalize it) and the desired ending velocity will be the speed limit with a traveling time of path horizon*0.02 (where the 0.02 is the sampling time of the simulator and I pick the path horizon to be 250, so 5 seconds travel time in total).
-The first lateral and longitudinal solution also play the role of intializing the global "best trajectory" slot.
+For end states, there will be no lateral movements(just for the sake of initializing it) and the desired ending velocity will be the speed limit with a traveling time of path horizon*0.02 (where the 0.02 is the sampling time of the simulator, and I pick the path horizon to be 250, so 5 seconds travel time in total).
+The first lateral and longitudinal solution also play the role of initializing the global "best trajectory" slot.

 ```cpp
   // start the planing